 So, after a lot of research and months of soul-searching, Coley and his wife, in their mid-30s, scooped up their two little ones and opted out.

 “We wanted to get out while we were still young enough to remake our lives and our children’s futures in a way that made more sense to us.”

-Since they took their leap of faith, Coley and his wife have welcomed a new member into their family (their third child was born in Panama City), they’ve started businesses, including a school in the area where they’re living because no international school existed anywhere nearby and, as Coley explains, “we got tired of homeschooling the kids,” and now they’re preparing to launch a sustainable community, to create a place where like-minded folks can work together to build the lives and futures they want.
+In the years since they took their leap of faith, Coley and his wife have welcomed a new member into their family (their third child was born in Panama City), they’ve started businesses, including a school in the area where they’re living because no international school existed anywhere nearby and, as Coley explains, “we got tired of homeschooling the kids,” and now they’re preparing to launch a sustainable community, to create a place where like-minded folks can work together to build the lives and the futures they want.

 “There’s so much unhappiness and uncertainty in the United States right now, especially in D.C.
 I think people in that part of the country are at the epicenter of a growing recognition that things are out of control.

 “What I realized years ago was that nobody was going to get things back under control anytime soon.
 Our only choice, each of us, is to take control of our own lives.
 I say this to friends and clients back in D.C. today, and they agree.
 They see this truth as well as I do.
 But they’re scared, intimidated.